daliyaahmed/CW2024/README.md

    - Added looping background sound.
 9. **LevelParent**:
    - Added confetti for the win state.
    - Refactored collision logic to a new `Collision` class.
+   - Refactored input handler logic to a new `GameInputHandler` class.
 10. **LevelTwo**:
     - Fixed transition issues.
-    - Added shields and initialization for new elements.
+    - Added shield and initialization for new elements.
 11. **Projectile Classes**: Adjusted image sizes and cropped unnecessary whitespace.
 12. **GameOverImage & WinImage**: Updated display positions for better visuals.